241 – Ranking environmental projects 7: Project risks

 Representing risks for continuous variables is possible, but it requires fairly detailed information.
 Given that we are making educated guesses when we specify these risks, going to that level of detail is probably not warranted.
 What I suggest is to approximate each of the risks as the probability of a binary (all-or-nothing) variable turning out badly.
 To illustrate, rather than trying to specify probabilities for each possible level of maintenance funding, we would just specify the probability of maintenance funding being so low that most of the benefits would be lost.
 We would assume that there are two possible outcomes for each risk: it causes the project to fail, or the project is fully successful (or, at least, as successful as the other factors allow it to be).

 Some risks might be correlated.
 For example, if there is social or political resistance to a project, it might reduce the probability of it getting long-term maintenance funding.
 In theory we should account for this correlation too, but again my view is that it is not worth going to that level of detail.
-Reasons include that: the quality of information we have when specifying these risks is not high; the formula used for ranking projects would have to get pretty complicated; and it would be confusing to many people.
+Reasons include that: these risks are fundamentally different in nature, so the correlations between them are likely to be low; the quality of information we have when specifying these risks is not high; the formula used for ranking projects would have to get pretty complicated; and it would be confusing to many people.

 Given those simplifications, the expected benefits of a project are proportional to the probability of the project NOT failing (1 minus the risk), for each of the separate risks.
 Again, proportional means multiplying, so: